AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-paths.md

 ---
 jcr-language: en_us
 title: Learning Paths
+description: A Learning Path is a journey that a learner must go through to master some subject over time.
+Learners are in control over their training experience and can acquire and retain knowledge in a self-paced manner with greater effectiveness.
 contentowner: saghosh
 ---

 # Learning Paths {#learning-paths}

-# What is a Learning Path?
+## What is a Learning Path?

 Often, Administrators are interested in building a detailed curriculum which offers in-depth knowledge of a particular topic or an area of expertise.
 It can also be a sequence of training courses which the employees or customers are expected to complete.
 This requires bundling a set of courses and Programs together to create a complete training package.